IanSanchezBaca/MinesweeperPython/README.md

 I did make the code somewhat modular but got lazy halfway through and hard coded everything.

+currently only works for windows lol.
+Need to fix how the progam loads files.
+Maybe in another update...

 # Conclusion

 This game was honestly not too hard to code.